ansible-community/ara/README.rst

 Documentation
 =============

-Documentation for installing, configuring, running and using ara-server is available on `readthedocs.io <https://ara-server.readthedocs.io>`_.
+Documentation for installing, configuring, running and using ara is available on `readthedocs.io <https://ara.readthedocs.io>`_.

 Community and getting help
 ==========================